Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Sagai:

-Sagai, also known as the ring ceremony, is when the couple exchanges rings.
-The families and close relatives gather to witness this event, which symbolises the formal commitment between the bride and groom.
-This is a special moment often captured beautifully by an Asian Wedding Photography
+Sagai, also known as the ring ceremony, is when the bride and groom exchange rings.
+The families and close relatives gather to witness this event, which symbolises the formal commitment between both the bride and groom.
+This is a special moment captured beautifully by Royal Bindi Photography in the UK.

 Sagai Ceremony Captured By Sikh Wedding Photographers